ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/inventory-bff.md

     !!! info
       `deployment.yaml` is a templatized Kubernetes yaml file that describes the deployment of our component.
       The deployment will create one or more pods based on the pod template defined in the deployment.
-      Each pod that starts will have the envionment variables that we have defined in the `env` section available for the container image to reference.
+      Each pod that starts will have the environment variables that we have defined in the `env` section available for the container image to reference.

 - Commit and push the changes to git:
     ```bash